 Final Step to Connect Integration: Sync Summary

-Here we make the final broad sync decisions for contacts, tasks, activities, objects, and properties as shown in the image below.
+Here we make the final broad sync decisions for contacts, tasks, activities, objects, and properties.

 If you chose an inclusion list in the advanced setup, this screen will show the name of the list you chose contacts to sync.
 Otherwise, you will see “you’ve chosen to sync all your HubSpot contacts with Salesforce.